100+ FREE Things to Do this Summer in Toronto – 2026 Festivals & Adventures

 • Rib Fests and food festivals with free admission, but where you need to pay for most of the activities, are mostly NOT (except those with cultural events) mentioned.

 • There are quite a lot of free movies (mostly PG/PG-13) and concerts happening across GTA parks almost every day.
 These are not listed!
-For a detailed list, see Free Concerts and Outdoor Movies this Summer in GTA.
+For a detailed list, see Free Concerts and Outdoor Movies this Summer in the GTA.

 • For another option for cheap summer staycations, see Day Trips From Toronto